 However, the process sustenance is through recreating new softening ions that replace the ones that have been used and expelling the replaced hard water ions.
 This technique is also capable of expending other iron contents of water.

-2. Template Assisted Crystallization (TAC) or Nucleation Assisted Crystallization (NAC)
+2. Template Assisted Crystallization (TAC)

 This type of water softener can be used both softening water at home and for commercial purposes.
 It is done by using little ceramic polymer beads as a medium or site for collecting calcium and magnesium.
 These microscopic beads act as anchors that trap these hard water ions.

 However, when these clusters are collected, they are stored as nano-clusters and expelled from the bead when water flows.
 This system saves the hard water ions as soft scales that are stable and insoluble, which makes them more expendable from the water unit.
 However, this method involves lower maintenance and produces better water quality.